Intro-CS-App-Dev-and-Deploy/3x3-Home-Screen/README.md

 - See Student Exemplars Creativity / tic_tac_toe.pde
 - Note: this exemplar would only earn 50% as a final grade since colour changes are not allowed in the project without prior discussions with Mr. Mercer

-Using WORD - an programmed interface to create a matrix
+Using WORD - a programmed interface to create a matrix, like a table
-- Introduces an important question: what is the math that creates this patter ... when one thing changes they all change?
+- Introduces an important question: what is the math that creates this pattern ... when one thing changes they all change?

 ## Questions
 - How can buttons control other elements?